chris-mackay/CRMRevitTools-v2015/README.md

  * `Setup Script-v2015.iss`: Inno Setup Script file

 ### RevitAPI-v2015
- * Contains the Revit API references for both **v2015**.
+ * Contains the Revit API references for **v2015**.
 This is where Visual Studio references the API. `Copy Local` should be set to `False` in Properties.

 ### Visual Studio
  * This folder contains the project directories created by Visual Studio